-Thermalito Water and Sewer District (District) is a public agency formed and existing under the laws of the State of California, and as such is a non-profit, tax-exempt district.
+Thermalito Water and Sewer District (District) is a public agency formed and existing under the laws of the State of California and, therefore, is a non-profit, tax-exempt district.
 It exists pursuant to Section 20700 of the California Water Code.
 The District supplies water and sewer services to customers in the Oroville area.